Ben Hall Pt 4

 Reported Outrage by Morgan:- A painful rumour has reached us with reference to this miscreant to the following effect.
 Our informant states that a lady and gentleman (whose names we suppress for obvious reasons) travailing on horseback during the past week, left a station in the vicinity of Piney Range.
 They had not proceeded far when the gentleman discovered he had forgotten something, and returned to the station, requesting his companion to ride slowly on and he would overtake her.
 Having accomplished his errand, he proceeded on his way, but there was no trace of the lady, nor were any tidings obtained of her till the following morning when she reached her destination.
 She stated that a short time after her companion left her she was met by an armed man whom she described as Morgan, and he compelled her to go with him into the bush, and detained her at his camp all night, assaulting her in a brutal and revolting manner.
 He led her back to the road in the morning, and she then made her way home as quickly as possible.
 If this report be confirmed we shall surely hear no more of the chivalry of these scoundrels, and this arch ruffian Morgan wanted but this display of brutal lust to complete the execration in which he must be held.
 A further report has reached us that he has paid another visit to Dr Stitt's place, where it was stated they were prepared and armed to meet him, but he went there and met with no resistance, although we hear that a son of Dr Stitt's wished to take a gun and meet him, but was prevented from so doing.
 We have no further particulars.

-Despite Morgan's reputation for cruelty and vindictiveness, it was generally believed that he did not engage in misconduct towards women.
-Therefore, the aforementioned report is likely exaggerated, or the actual perpetrator remains unidentified or undisclosed to protect a woman's honor.
-Regardless, on January 10th, the New South Wales government offered a £500 reward for Morgan's capture.
+Despite his reputation for cruelty and vindictiveness, it was widely acknowledged that Morgan did not mistreat women.
+Thus, the report of his involvement in an attack on a woman, as mentioned earlier, might be exaggerated or the true assailant remained undisclosed, possibly to protect the woman's honour.
+In light of his notorious activities, on January 10th, the New South Wales government issued a £500 reward for Morgan's capture.

 Gilbert and Ben Hall are said to have taken into partnership the ruffian Morgan, together with two others, and thus to have once more formed a strong band.
 But the news is doubted in priggo-commercial circles, where it is said that Gilbert would scorn the notion to associate with Morgan.

-While taking refuge at his brother's place, Hall and John Gilbert parted ways.
-Gilbert vanished from the public eye, and it was rumored that he had returned to Victoria to spend Christmas with his family.
+However, taking refuge at his brother's place, Hall and John Gilbert parted ways.
+Gilbert vanished from the public eye, following the earlier confrontation at Coffees at Burrowra and it was rumoured that he had returned to Victoria to spend Christmas with his family.
 However, Gilbert would not resurface until early 1864.

 The Bushranger Gilbert.- A private letter from Burrowa states that on the evening of the 18th ultimo Gilbert went to a store, within a short distance of the Burrowa police station, and purchased (and paid for) some tobacco, and Crimean shirts, and other articles.

-Gilbert lingered at Maringo, his former home, where he was well-regarded by everyone, particularly the young women of the district.
+Gilbert from all accounts lingered at his former stockman home, Maringo, where he was well-regarded by everyone, particularly the young women of the district.

-Though all this point to a canard or a ruse by those local friends possibly to throw the police off:
+Though all these rumours point to a canard or ruse by those local friends no doubt to throw the police off:

 A wet blanket to the ardour of the police, yet it is the general belief around here that something of the kind has occurred.
 One thing is certain, that, as far as highway robbery is concerned, Hall and Gilbert are now-in thieves vernacular-"pals no longer."

-This region, characterized by large expanses of rugged terrain and hills such as Monumea Gap, Nelungaloo Range, and Jemalong Range, also known as Garland Range, provided an ideal refuge for Hall and Gilbert.
-These ranges were part of a slender mountain range that stretched from Carawandool State Forest at Back Creek, winding north to Bogan Gate.
-The area was dotted with caves and ridges, offering excellent hideouts.
+This territory, was defined by vast stretches of untamed wilderness and imposing hills such as Monumea Gap, the Nelungaloo Range, and the Jemalong Range, otherwise known as the Garland Range.
+These out of the way areas provided an ideal sanctuary for Hall and Gilbert.
+These ranges formed a narrow mountainous spine extending from the current Carawandool State Forest at Back Creek, meandering northwards to Bogan Gate.
+The area abounded with caverns and ridges, affording the gang excellent concealment.

-However, while Hall was spending time with his five-year-old son at the Pinnacle, Gilbert, according to the old-timer's account, supposedly traveled further north, about 40 miles.
-There, he reportedly fell ill with Typhoid Fever and was cared for by a drover named Botfield.
+However, while Hall was occupied with his young son over Christmas at the Pinnacle, Gilbert, according to the old-timer's account, purportedly travelled further north, a distance of some forty miles.
+There, he was said to have been stricken with Typhoid Fever and was nursed back to health by a kindly drover named Botfield.
+Thus, the narrative wove a tapestry of intrigue and rugged camaraderie, set against the backdrop of the wild Australian bush.

-On Gilbert's whereabouts a correspondent while canvassing the trail had it indicated to him that Gilbert had indeed gone north:
+However, on Gilbert's whereabouts a correspondent while canvassing another trail of inquiry had it indicated to him that Gilbert had indeed gone north: It is speculated he went to Queensland.

 Sydney, MARENGO.
 [FROM OUR CORRESPONDENT.]
 MARCH 22 1864. — for some days past.
 I have been making minute enquiries respecting Gilbert, and that among parties who are, I know, au fait as to the whereabouts of the youthful desperado; and the result is that the ex-highwayman—for he intends crying "stand " no longer convalescent from his pistol-wound, again in the saddle, and proceed to———— here my informant made a vague sort of motion with one of his arms, describing about half the points of the compass, and said, "In that, direction.''
 However, the indication, notwithstanding its great, latitude, had decidedly a northward tendency.

-On January 22, 1864, Hall's brief reunion with his son came to an abrupt end.
+Hall's brief reunion with his son came to an abrupt end on January 22, 1864.
 Bridget Hall sought the intervention of the Forbes Court to reclaim young Henry Hall.
-Accompanied by Jim Taylor, Bridget issued a summons against William Hall for the unlawful detention of their son.
+Accompanied by Jim Taylor, Bridget issued a summons against William Hall for the unlawful detention of her son.
 However, the case never reached the courtroom as the dispute was resolved outside of court, and Henry was returned to his mother and Taylor.

 FORBES.
 Friday, 5 pm.- Mrs Hall, wife of Ben Hall the bushranger, accompanied by the notorious Jim Taylor, recently took out a summons against Bill Hall, the brother, for the illegal detention of Ben Hall's child.
 The case was to have come off on Thursday, but the parties concerned made no appearance, the child having been surrendered to Taylor, who assumes its guardianship.